-- Have learned formal languages for expressing schema mappings - Understand the difference between virtual and materialized integration (data integration vs. data exchange) - Understand notions of data provenance and know how to compute provenance
+- Have learned formal languages for expressing schema mappings - Understand the difference between virtual and materialized integration (data integration vs. data exchange) - Understand the concept of data provenance and know how to compute provenance

 - All work has to be original!

 - Cheating = 0 points for review/exam

 - Possibly E in course and further administrative sanctions

 - Every dishonesty will be reported to office of academic honesty

 - Late policy:

 - -20% per day

 - You have to give your presentation to pass the course!

 - No exceptions!

-- Literature Review: - Every student has to contribute in the presentation, report, and data curation project! - Don't let others freeload on you hard work! - Inform me or TA immediately
+- Literature Review: - Every student has to contribute in both the presentation and report! - Don't let others freeload on you hard work! - Inform me or TA immediately